 - Oversee the maintenance of existing VC Memorial Rest Areas to ensure that they are maintained at the required standard.

-- Encourage the improvement of existing plantations and the development of new ones.
+- Encourage the improvement of existing plantations (in particular the Sir Roden Cutler VC Interchange and rest area) and the development of new ones.

 The Committee thanks them.

 The Remembrance Driveway is a tribute from those who remember yesterday and have faith in tomorrow.
 It commemorates those who have served in the Australian Defence Forces in World War II and subsequent wars or who have served since then in operational theatres around the world, in defence of the nation's interests.
 The Driveway now has achieved the form and status its founders imagined.
 It is complete so far as it can be.
 But it is a living memorial and under the careful stewardship of the Remembrance Driveway Committee, it will continue to grow as new opportunities present themselves.
-Ian Callaway Commodore RAN, [Rtd]
+Ian Scott AM Air Commodore, RAAFAR

 Remembrance Driveway Committee